 The Best-Dressed Wedding Guest

-A summer dress edit for location, silhouette, colour, and the details that matter.
+A summer wedding dress edit for location, silhouette, colour, and the details that matter.

-I recently pulled a wedding guest dress edit for a client, and it reminded me how specific this category actually is.
+I recently pulled a wedding guest dress edit for a client, and it reminded me that this category is not hard, exactly.
+It’s just annoyingly specific.

-A summer wedding dress has to do a lot.
-It has to respect the dress code, make sense for the location, survive heat, photograph well, and still feel like you.
-And then there’s the real question: what do you actually want to highlight?
+A dress has to respect the setting, survive the heat, photograph well, and still feel like you.
+Easy, until you actually start looking.

-For this particular edit, I was looking across cocktail and more formal options, because the location matters.
+For this edit, I looked across cocktail and more formal options because the setting matters, but so does the woman wearing the dress.
 A wedding in Valencia is not the same as a black-tie ballroom in London.
-You can bring more colour, more movement, more heat-friendly fabrics, but the dress still needs to feel considered.
+You can bring more colour, more movement, more heat-friendly fabrics, but the dress still has to work for your body, your mood, and the room you’re walking into.

-So this is the edit: summer wedding guest dresses I’d actually consider, from cleaner minimal shapes to stronger colour, plus the small details that make the whole thing work.
+So here it is: summer wedding guest dresses I’d actually consider, from minimal shapes to stronger colour, plus the small details that make the whole thing work.

 Consider the Location